 When done with dedication and purpose, hatha yoga can be a quite demanding, yet immensely rewarding type of exercise.
-While not inherently aerobic, it involves almost every muscle in the body and challenges the body to work differently and often more passively.
+While not inherently aerobic, it involves almost every muscle in the body and challenges the body to work in a different and often more passive way.
 Since the limbs function as free weights, resistance is created by moving the body's centre of gravity.
 This strengthening gives way to endurance as poses are held for longer periods of time.

 Unlike conventional forms of exercise, such as weight training, walking, biking or hiking, hatha yoga stresses quality of movement over quantity.
-A consistent hatha yoga practice can quiet the mind and refresh the body, bringing health, relaxation, and happiness.
+A consistent hatha yoga practise can quiet the mind and refresh the body, bringing health, relaxation, and happiness.